 47. Time To Rise

-Toddlers are known to be early rises, so helping them to learn when it’s time to get up can be really helpful.
+Toddlers are known to be early risers, so helping them to learn when it’s time to get up can be really helpful.
 Not to mention, they feel security in knowing that when the light turns on I can get up.

 We use our Hatch for this… and still ABSOLUTELY Love it!